zammad/zammad-documentation/migration/otrs.rst

 Importing a diff
 ================

-..
-Note:: This is only possible after finishing an earlier OTRS import **successful**.
+.. note:: This is only possible after finishing an earlier OTRS import **successful**.

 In some cases it might be desirable to update the already imported data from OTRS.
 This is possible with the following commands.